 The second key brain region altered by slow, mindful yoga is the left forebrain, or left hemisphere of the cerebrum.
 Research shows that yoga practitioners have more gray matter in this area.
 Why is this significant?
 More gray matter signifies greater activation of this area which corresponds with three essential characteristic of resilient people: self-regulation, pro-social behavior and a positive outlook.

 As if this weren’t enough, scientists have observed changes to other areas of the brain involved in improved focus, attention and memory as well as increased empathy.
 All of these contribute to resiliency.
 And what kind of yoga is most effective in bringing about these changes?
 You got it—slow, mindful yoga.

-Inflammation is associated with a variety of disease processes including heart disease, diabetes, cancer, arthritis, chronic pain, Alzheimer’s and more.
-Inflammation also impacts brain structures involved in mood disorders such as depression and anxiety.
+Inflammation is associated with a variety of disease processes including heart disease, diabetes, cancer, arthritis and Alzheimer’s.
+In addition, inflammation impacts brain structures involved in mood disorders such as depression and anxiety.

 A major cause of inflammation is stress.
 When under stress, our bodies release cortisol to fuel our fight-or-flight response.
 Think of it like a fire—we need fuel to run away or fight the perceived danger.
 As a result, our bodies are designed to give us a surge in energy when facing a threat.
 They’re also designed to return to homeostasis, a relaxed state, when the threat passes.
 Unfortunately, many of us live in a chronic state of stress which results in high cortisol levels.
 Elevated cortisol contributes to inflammation, illness and disease.

 To “turn off” the cortisol-stress response, we need to relax and feel safe.
 And—you guessed it—slow mindful yoga does just this.
 By slowing your breath and heart rate, your body is better able to regulate cortisol levels, lowering stress levels and reducing inflammation.